pinhers/terraform-rds-webapp/README.md

 ```

 ## 3) Manual database initialization and verification
-You can initialize the DB from your local machine using `psql`.
-This is required before the app can insert records.
+Terraform now triggers Ansible automatically after resources are created.
+You still need to initialize the database schema manually so the app can insert rows.

+What Terraform + Ansible already did for you:
+- Provisioned EC2 and RDS
+- Cloned this repo onto EC2 at `/home/ubuntu/terraform-rds-webapp`
+- Rendered `ansible/outputs.json` and `ansible/inventory.ini`
+- Deployed Docker Compose stack (`webapp` + `nginx`) on EC2
+- Set the `DATABASE_URL` env for `webapp` using Terraform outputs

 1. Retrieve connection details:
    - Endpoint: `terraform output rds_endpoint`